-“In response to God’s love for all people, our hope and desire is to see all parts of society in Dublin and Ireland transformed by the gospel”
+“In response to God’s love for all people, our hope and desire is to see all parts of our society transformed by the gospel”

 The Ignite Network is a simple network of small communities (micro-churches) who desire to see the good news of the gospel impact areas of society in need of healing, justice or an expression of God’s love.

 The network exists to create opportunities for people to know Jesus and serve him in creative and meaningful ways.
 We hope that people will come to realise and experience that they are known and loved by Jesus.
 We recognise that society has changed dramatically and, whilst we still value meeting on a Sunday morning in a more traditional way, we realise that if Jesus walked in Ireland today he wouldn’t be contained solely in a building, rather he would be out meeting people where they are, loving and serving people and telling them of the hope of the gospel.
 It is with this conviction that we believe it is our role and privilege to serve and love likewise.
 To be open to all, to be loving of all.

 Walking on this earth, Jesus began with simple, ordinary people, calling them to follow him, and to learn about him and to learn what his heart was for.
 We believe Jesus was against injustice and was always for the poor, the powerless and the lost.
 Jesus is considered the greatest movement leader of all time.
 His message of hope and love and good news is still as relevant and powerful as it ever was.
 Sometimes people have misused and mishandled his life-giving message and, as a result, people have been hurt.
 We believe that Jesus came to show people a new life, a different way.
 With a message of love, of hope and a future, to offer peace and comfort to a struggling and hurting people.
 We believe that we are ordinary people but that God is extraordinary and, although like the first disciples we will make mistakes and fall short continually, we further believe that God is bigger than us and has heart for all people.